thewca/wca-documents/edudoc/organizer-guidelines/emails.md

 Hello competitor,

 Thank you for registering to compete in XX Open 2020.
 Unfortunately, we did not reach the number registrations in 3x3 necessary to have a 4th round.
 This means we will not be running the 4th round of 3x3 and the semifinal will now be final instead.
-The updated schedule can be found [here](http://insert.link.to.schedule).
+The updated schedule can be found here[add link to new schedule].

 Kind Regards